Skip to main content

 Or set POME_API_KEY directly in CI.

-The hosted upload now requires the FDRS-398 discriminated-union schema.
+The hosted upload requires the discriminated-union RecorderEvent schema.
 Upgrade the CLI:

 Then re-run.